 To summarize, my approach is to give my child a great deal of autonomy, consistent with the need to maintain a workable schedule, the need to work hard for long-term gains, and the need to avoid unhealthy behaviors.

 I see my job as essentially to help nurture my child’s development, not to try to force him to develop in some particular way.
 To invoke Alison Gopnik’s metaphor, I see parenting not as pounding out a carpentry project but as nurturing a native garden.

 I see no inherent conflict between nurturing a child and facilitating a child’s autonomy.
 Everyone recognizes that a child needs a nurturing environment to thrive.
-No one thinks that “unschooling” means locking a child in a bare room.
+No one thinks that “unschooling” (to take the extreme) means locking a child in a bare room.
 We all begin life utterly dependent on our caregivers, and a successful person slowly, over a span of years, develops increasingly greater independence and autonomy.
 The parent’s job is to suitably enrich a child’s environment and to provide opportunities for a child to learn and grow.
 Sometimes that means leaving a child completely alone to concentrate on some self-chosen task.
 Sometimes (I think) that means encouraging a child to sit down and work on some math problems while explaining (at an age-appropriate level) the long-term benefits of knowing math.

 Homeschooling families have an extraordinary opportunity to finely tailor each child’s education to that child’s needs and interests.
 Although initially the open-ended nature of homeschooling may overwhelm a parent, most families quickly can discover a homeschooling path that works for them.

 Next you might want to check out my IndySchooler Resources Page.